krobelus/rate-experiments/README.md

 Reason Deletions
 ----------------

-As explained in [@RebolaCruz2018], when checking a proof without deletions of reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
+As explained in [@RebolaCruz2018], when checking a proof without deletions of unique reason clauses, the trail grows monotonically, that is, it never shrinks at any proof step during the forward phase.
 Therefore, during the backwards phase it is trivial to revert the modifications to the trail by simply truncating it.
 This also maintains watch invariants, making sure that the watchlists can find all unit clauses.

-However, when a proof with reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
+However, when a proof with unique reason deletions is checked under specified DRAT, the algorithm from [@RebolaCruz2018] is required to restore Invariant 1 in the backward pass.
 While an understanding of the algorithm is not required to understand the contributions in this paper, we explain parts of it nevertheless.

-Let us consider a proof with reason deletions.
+Let us consider a proof with deletions of unique reasons.
 A deletion instruction is performed by removing a clause from the formula in the forward pass and re-introducing it in the backward pass.
 This is implemented by removing the clause from the watchlists and adding it respectively.

-During the forward pass, whenever the reason clause for some literal is deleted, this literal is unassigned.
+During the forward pass, whenever the concrete reason clause for some literal is deleted, this literal is unassigned.
 If it was used to propagate some other unit, that one may be unassigned as well, and so on.
-All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal and are recorded in the checker, alongside their positions in the trail, and reasons clauses.
+All these literals form the *cone of influence* (see [@RebolaCruz2018]) of the first literal and are recorded in the checker, alongside their positions in the trail, and concrete reason clauses.
 This allows the checker to re-introduce the literals from the cone later in the backward pass when the deletion is undone.

-\if0
-The recorded information can then be used in the backward pass to patch the trail at the reason deletions in order for the trail to be exactly as it was during the forward phase.
-The tricky part here is to correctly restore the Invariant 1 in all affected clauses.
-\fi

-When a reason deletion is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
+When a deletion of a concrete reason is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
 Consider literal $l$ in the cone.
 Before applying the backwards deletion $l$ could have been satisfied or unassigned (but not falsified).
 After reintroducing $l$, it is satisfied.
 Therefore, a clause containing